louismarcel90/louismarcel90/README.md

 I build systems that make those failures **hard to create and easy to detect**.

 - Architecture is a product decision: system boundaries and APIs directly shape scale, velocity, and long-term cost
-- Security, governance, and observability are designed-in primitives, optimized for long-term leverage and compounding impact
+- Security, governance, and observability are foundational pillars, optimized for long-term leverage and compounding impact

 ---